 “My children asked about the things they had there: ‘How about my books?
 My rain jacket?
 My pictures?
 Are they all gone?’” said Lugh, who works for an unemployment office and often helps new immigrants find jobs.

 There are signs that residents in the affected areas are getting fed up with the violence.
 Many community leaders, dressed in fluorescent jackets, have taken to the streets to try to calm things down.

-“When will it stop?” said Maryam Rahimi, who works at a school in Husby that was vandalised.
+“When will it stop?” said Maryam Rahimi, who works at a school in Husby that was vandalised earlier this week.

 Risto Kajanto, brother-in-law of the man who was shot dead, told Swedish tabloid Aftonbladet he condemned the violence.

 “I want to say to all those who are burning cars that it is totally wrong to react that way,” he said.